 He worked to pass measures that prohibit big businesses from asking applicants about their salary history, which can often lock women into lower pay for life.
 Madigan also passed a measure that would require state contractors to prove that they pay men and women equally in order to be eligible for taxpayer-funded deals.

 Madigan is demanding commonsense gun laws to keep our families safe

 Madigan fought to crack down on deadly military-style assault rifles, ban bump stock modifications that turn semi-automatic weapons into fully automatic firearms, and hold gun dealers accountable to ensure dangerous criminals and those with a history of domestic violence cannot obtain guns.

 Madigan made same-sex marriage the law in Illinois

 He helped build a coalition of Democrats and Republicans to legalize same-sex marriage more than a year before the Supreme Court recognized this fundamental right.
 He has continued to fight for greater equality, and combat discrimination in the workplace and in public.

 Madigan knows Illinois must continue to lead the effort to combat climate change

-Even as Donald Trump and Illinois Republicans have chosen to retreat , Madigan passed a resolution calling on Illinois to join the U.S. Climate Alliance, an interstate pledge to continue to reduce carbon emissions in accordance with the Paris Climate Agreement.
+Even as Donald Trump has chosen to retreat, Madigan passed a resolution calling on Illinois to join the U.S. Climate Alliance, an interstate pledge to continue to reduce carbon emissions in accordance with the Paris Climate Agreement.